CI HUBCI HUB SDK

 index.ts

-All adapter logic lives in index.ts.
+All integration logic lives in index.ts.
 The file contains defineIntegration, every handler, and all helper functions.

 Split only for long static data (see below).